ariahuang314/ariahuang/README.md

 - The TXT files converted by pdf_to_txt.py will be saved here and later read and processed by llm_model.py.

 ### output_metric
+- `Quantity_metrics.csv`: Stores data extracted from quantitative metrics.
+This typically includes numerical information, such as amounts or ratios, for further processing and merging.

+- `Qualitative_metrics_filter.csv`: Contains filtered qualitative metrics data.This file includes metrics matched with target labels, facilitating subsequent analysis and standardization.

+- `metrics.csv`: Holds the combined data of quantitative and qualitative metrics.
+This output file integrates all metrics and serves as the data source for similarity calculations.

+- `metrics_filter.csv`: Contains high-quality metrics filtered from the merged data.
+After BERT embedding and similarity calculations, the data is refined and cleaned for further usage and analysis.

 ---------------------------------------------------------------------
 # groupproject
 目前剩下的任务：